 Figure 6 illustrates the impact of a CE innovation in Area 1 when the currency exchange rate between the two areas is free to adjust based on cross-country trade and capital flows (semi-floating exchange rate regime).
-The main difference compared to the previous case is that, this time, the initial fall in imports leads to an appreciation of Area 1’s currency (quadrant (d)).
-This, in turn, affects exports and partially counterbalances the reduction in the demand for inputs from Area 2.
-While the qualitative behaviour of the model remains unchanged, there are some minor effects on both ecological and social variables: employment, waste, and emissions all grow less than they would have under a fixed exchange rate regime, due to the negative impact of currency appreciation on the trade balance and, consequently, the output of Area 1.
+The main difference compared to the previous case is that, this time, the initial fall in imports (e.g. an improvement in the trade balance) leads to an appreciation of Area 1’s currency (quadrant (d)) and a slight decrease in economic output (i.e. GDP).
+This new effect, in turn, affects exports negatively, so that the net trade balance actually becomes negative (quadrant (b)) despite the reduction in the demand for inputs from Area 2.
+Some minor differences in contrast to the fixed exchange-rate regime occur on both ecological and social variables: employment, waste, and emissions all grow less than they would have under a fixed exchange rate regime, due to the negative impact of currency appreciation on the trade balance and, consequently, the output of Area 1.
 It should be noted that this also implies a larger share of world production taking place in Area 2, the area that has not introduced any CE innovation.
 While this paradoxical effect is negligible in this simple example, it may have relevant implications when considering a more complex scenario (Carnevali et al., 2020).
+At this stage, the scenarios investigated are substantially stylized, so that the actual size of each effect will become clear when empirically calibrated with their actual values.

 20.6 Final remarks